tonywu6/mdbookkit/docs/src/permalinks/features.md

 > like [path completions][vscode-path-completions] and [link
 > validation][link-validation].

-Permalinks are **versioned using the tag name or hash** of the commit from which the book was built.
-Your links remain consistent with their source commit even as content in your repository changes over time.

-URL fragments are preserved.
+**URL fragments** are preserved.
 For example, you may use fragments to link to specific lines, if your Git hosting provider supports it:

 > ```md